Skip to main content

 • “The graphics are from 2 generations back.”

-• “So, this game has terrible graphics in comparison with the last 2 games.”
+• “So, this game has terrible graphics compared to the last 2 games.”

 • gameplay

-• “The scrubs are better, the cornering is better, timing, and overall mechanics make this game stand out.”
+• “The scrubs are better, the cornering is better, timing, and overall mechanics make this game stick out.”

 • “There should be an option for more arcade-style gameplay.”

 • “The way the front end squares up a corner if you aren't going fast feels stupid and ruins the flow.
-I don't know what they were trying to accomplish with that mechanic; it makes no sense and happens at too high a speed.”
+It happens at too high a speed and makes no sense.”

 • optimization